BJTMastermind/VillageNames/README.md

 Mod versions 1.7.10 and 1.8.9 have Igloos.

-Version 1.7.10 has backported Prismarine, absorbent Sponges, and Ocean Monuments, and Guardians.
+Version 1.7.10 has backported Prismarine, absorbent Sponges, Ocean Monuments, and Guardians.